ssinica/blog-builder/README.md

 * Clone the repository: ```git clone git@github.com:ssinica/blog-builder.git```;
 * Build the project: ```mvn clean install```;
-* Create somethere (dropbox is a goog choise) a directory which will contain the posts in asciidoc format;
+* Create somethere (dropbox is a good choise) a directory which will contain the posts in asciidoc format;
 * Copy somethere example properties file ```blog-builder.properties``` and edit with correct values;
 * Write a post;
 * Generate a blog (this step should be performed after any change in ```blog-builder.properties``` or in post) by starting builder ```com.synitex.blogbuilder.BlogBuilder```.
 As a propgram argument pass the path to ```blog-builder.properties``` file.
 If you are lucky then the blog will be generated in directory you have specified in ```blog-builder.properties``` file.